 QSR stock has been showing great short-term signals lately, with strong revenue generation from their major brands and good dividend payouts.

 Shake Shack Inc (NYSE: SHAK)

 Shake Shack is another retail investor favorite for a while and still is a good buy, despite a handful of recent problems.

-Shake Shack saw Q1 2021 revenue drop due to shortfalls from switching over to a digital model.
+Shake Shack saw revenue drop due to shortfalls from switching over to a digital model.

-Online and digital sales have been growing rapidly so it is likely that the company will present much better revenue figures for Q2 and Q3 2021.
+Online and digital sales have been growing rapidly, so the company could present much better revenue figures for 2022.

 However, there are exceptional alternatives to owning stock in Chick-fil-A that we recommend you check out.

 So if you want to invest in the fast-food industry, you still have a lot of options, like Shake Shack or Chipotle.

 Fortunately, you can also profit from Chick-fil-A by opening a franchise location.

 If you’re on this page looking for help buying Chick-fil-A stock, you likely have lots of questions.